Skip to main content

 ✗ Cons

-• ✗Lacks essential production features like state persistence and error handling
+• ✗Lacks essential production features like state persistence and robust error handling

 • ✗Limited to basic educational coordination patterns without advanced orchestration

-• ✗Missing modern safety guardrails and validation mechanisms required for production
+• ✗Missing modern safety guardrails and validation mechanisms expected in production

-• ✗Documentation explicitly directs users to migrate to OpenAI Agents SDK
+• ✗Documentation directs users to consider OpenAI Agents SDK for newer agent development

 • ✗Stateless design creates limitations for complex multi-turn conversation flows